-You need to notice that Spotify won't automatically read your local music files and shows them in the platform for you to play directly.
-So when you fail to find the local files on Spotify, you need to check whether you have uploaded them to Spotify before.
-If not, just follow the steps here to save the local files to Spotify before playing them within Spotify app.
+You need to notice that Spotify won't automatically read your local music files and shows them on the platform for you to play directly.
+So when you discover Spotify local files not showing, consider whether you have added them in the right way.
+The appropriate manipulation is shown below:

 Step 1.
-Open Spotify app on your computer, then click your account name to select "Settings".
+Open the Spotify app on your computer, then click your account name to select "Settings".

 Step 2.
 In "Settings", you should go down to "Local Files" and turn on the "Show Local Files" option.